rishavjain08/mifos-gazelle/docs/MIFOS-GAZELLE-README.md

 ## What to do next
-After the run.sh has finished and ```kubectl get pods -A``` shows all pods and containers running then MifosGazelle has finished installing and is ready for use and testing.
+After the run.sh has finished and ```kubectl get pods -A``` shows all pods and containers running then Mifos Gazelle has finished installing and is ready for use and testing.
 Here are some suggestions for what to do next
 - Install the k9s kubernetes utility using ``` ~/mifos-gazelle/src/utils/install-k9s.sh ``` then start k9s with ``` ~/local/bin/k9s ```
 - Examine the running MifosX database using ``` ~/mifos-gazelle/src/utils/mysql-client-mifos.sh ```
 - Examine the running PaymentHub database using  ``` ~/mifos-gazelle/src/utils/mysql-client-mifos.sh -h operationsmysql.paymenthub.svc.cluster.local -p ethieTieCh8ahv -u root -d mysql ```